ices-tools-dev/sfdSAR/README.md

 </table>

-This table comes from (citation required), subsequently modified by (citation required).
+This table comes from Eigaard et al. (2016), with additions from ICES (2015).
 And contains, for each benthis gear group, the proportion of the gear contact that also affects the subsurface, the estimated average gear width, and the coeffients and covariates of the surface contact model which relates the gear width, properties of the vessel (kw or overall length) to bottom contact.

 In order to use this data a lookup table is required linking Metier level 6 codes to the benthis gear groupings listed above.
-The lookup table is given in the `metier_lookup` dataset and contains other gear groupings used in ICES outputs.
+The lookup table is given in the `metier_lookup` dataset and contains other gear groupings used in ICES outputs and was initially developed by ICES (2015).

 ``` r
 data(metier_lookup)